Miami VAWA Attorney

 • An adult child who is a United States citizen

 If you’ve endured domestic violence from one of these parties, you may be eligible to apply for a green card for yourself due to the protections put in place by the Violence Against Women Act.
 However, you will need to provide evidence that you meet some additional requirements.
-For example, if you’re a self-petitioning spouse who has suffered domestic abuse by a U.S. citizen spouse, you will need to prove that:

 • Your abusive spouse is a citizen or permanent resident of the U.S.